Oleksandr Sharkovsky: Life and career

 In 1952, Sharkovsky's name appeared in the mathematical world - the magazine "Russian Mathematical Surveys", when eighth-grader Oleksandr Sharkovsky became the winner of the Kyiv Mathematical Olympiad for schoolchildren.
-And he wrote his first scientific work already in his first year of Kyiv National University.
-After graduating with honors from Taras Shevchenko National University of Kyiv he also successfully completed postgraduate studies at the NASU Institute of Mathematics with an early defense of his candidate's thesis (1961).
-And soon, in 1967, he defended his doctoral thesis.
+By his first year in Kyiv National University, he had already written his first scientific work.
+After graduating with honors from Taras Shevchenko National University of Kyiv he successfully completed postgraduate studies at the NASU Institute of Mathematics with an early defense of his candidate's thesis (1961).
+Soon thereafter, in 1967, he defended his doctoral thesis.
 In 1978, O. M. Sharkovsky was elected a corresponding member of the Academy of Sciences of the Ukrainian SSR.
 Since 1974, O. M. Sharkovsky headed the department of differential equations of the Institute of Mathematics of the Ukrainian SSR Academy of Sciences, and since 1986 he headed the department of the theory of dynamical systems, which was created on his initiative.

 In 2006, Sharkovsky became a full member of the National Academy of Sciences of Ukraine.
 He is the head of the department of the Theory of dynamical systems at the Institute of Mathematics of the National Academy of Sciences of Ukraine.
 In the last years of his life, he worked as a chief researcher of the Department of Theory of Dynamic Systems and Fractal Analysis of the Institute of Mathematics of the National Academy of Sciences.

 O.M.
-Sharkovsky died on 21 November 2022, at the age of 85.
+Sharkovsky died on 21 November 2022, at the age of 85 in the Feofaniya Clinical Hospital in Kyiv.